-Huntington, West Virginia: Museum of Radio and TechnologyHoused in an old elementary school precariously set on a hillside; claims to be the largest antique radio museum in the U.S. Serves as a clubhouse for members, and a place to store all the neat tech junk their spouses would've thrown out.
+Huntington, West Virginia: Museum of Radio and TechnologyHoused in an old elementary school precariously set on a hillside; claims to be the largest antique radio museum in the U.S. Serves as a clubhouse for members, and a place to display all the neat tech junk their spouses would've thrown out.

 - 1640 Florence Ave., Huntington, WV

 - I-64 exit 6 to 14th St. W., away from the Ohio River.
 Go under a railroad bridge.
 Just after the bridge is a stop sign with a full-sized locomotive on your right.
 Turn right onto Memorial Blvd and make an immediate left onto Harvey Rd, which looks like a narrow country road.
 Less than half-mile further, in front of a church, turn left onto Florence Ave.
 Half a block to Museum and fenced-in parking area on right.

 - F-Sa 10-4, Su 1-4 (Call to verify)

 Visitor Tips and News About Museum of Radio and Technology